 Scientist in Dallas, Texas have now made a major breakthrough, discovering the “Big Bang” of Alzheimer’s disease.
 New research shows the point at which a healthy protein becomes toxic, which has not yet formed deadly tangles inside the brain.

-According a study by scientists at the UT Southwestern’s O’Donnell Brain Institute, experts found a shape shifting nature of a tau molecule, before it begins sticking to itself to form larger aggregates.
+According to a study by scientists at the UT Southwestern’s O’Donnell Brain Institute, experts found a shape shifting nature of a tau molecule, before it began sticking to itself to form larger aggregates.

 Did you know this is what the brain looks like in a patient with Alzheimer's 😱? ________________________________________________ 👇🏼 Comment below if you did! ________________________________________________ #medicine #medical #medic #doctor #alzheimers #alzheimersawareness #dementia #dementiaawareness #brain #neuroscience #neurosurgery #neurology #hospital #nurse #medicalschool #medicalstudent

 To my non-scientists out there, don’t worry, we’re in the same boat.
 Let’s go back and explain what it mean.
 The tau protein is believed to be the key driver of Alzheimer’s disease.
 In a way, this can be seen as the very beginning of the disease process, since usually Tau acts like a prions, which is an infectious protein that can self-replicate.
 This revelation offers a new strategy on how to decrease the disease before it hasn’t taken over and has spanned an effort of developing treatment, stabilizing proteins before they shift shape.

 Tau proteins usually form abnormal clumps in the brain, known as neurofibrillary tangles, accumulating and killing neurons.
 Some research hypothesize these proteins are the primary cause of the disease.